Broadband InfraRed Diagnostics (BIRD) // Research group lead by Dr. Mihaela Žigman

 our standpoint

-By integrating the latest advances from ultrafast sources, and precision attosecond, femtosecond field-resolving metrologies with principles from molecular biology, medicine, epidemiology and machine learning, we aim for a direct practical impact on health state monitoring and disease diagnostics.
+At the crossroads.
+By integrating the latest advances from ultrafast sources, and precision attosecond, femtosecond field-resolving metrologies with principles from analytical chemistry, molecular biology, molecular medicine, epidemiology and machine learning, we aim for a direct practical impact on health screening, monitoring and disease diagnostics.

 spectral profiling of human physiologies